radblock/infrastructure/README.md

 see main.tf for wayyy more details

+> **warning**: everything should be pretty automatic, EXCEPT for setting up gifs.radblock.xyz as an event source for the list-s3-objects lambda function

 ## architecture

 in order to get this project done quickly and make sure it costs no $ to operate forever, we're leaning pretty heavily on Amazon Web Services, specifically two products: